2018ik/2018ik.github.io/_wiki/trinity.markdown

 ## Coexistence

-The three of the Trinity all coexist simultaneously from eternity to eternity.
+The three of the Trinity coexist simultaneously from eternity to eternity.

 ## Coinherence